GSA/piv-guides/_engineering/02_ssh.md

 ## SSH from Windows

 These procedures are based on PuTTY-CAC v0.70u2.
-This version of PuTTY-CAC provides support for CAPI Certificates without requiring pageant.exe.
+This version of PuTTY-CAC provides support for Crypto API (CAPI) integration without requiring pageant.exe.

 1. You need to download the [**PuTTY-CAC**](https://www.github.com/NoMoreFood/putty-cac/releases){:target="_blank"}_ (putty.exe) to a folder such as **C:\ssh\putty.exe** on your windows computer.
 You should choose either the 32 bit or 64 bit executable based on your Windows OS.
 You do not need to install the complete putty MSI Installer for this setup.
 1. Run PuTTY by double clicking the putty.exe.
 It will open up the Putty window once you accept to run the application.
 1. You should have a PIV card reader attached to your computer.
 Insert your PIV into the card reader.
-1. In the Putty, you will navigate to Connection > SSH > Certificate.
+1. In Putty, navigate to Connection > SSH > Certificate.
 Click on **Set CAPI Cert...**.
 ![PuTTY-CAC CAPI Screenshot]({{site.baseurl}}/img/ssh-putty-cac-1.png){:style="float:left"}
 1. You will be prompted in a Windows security window to choose which certificate to use.
 Select your PIV _authentication_ certificate.
 If you are not sure which certificate that is, view the certificate details and look for the 'Enhanced Key Usage' value.
 Choose the one that says _Client Authentication_ or _Smart Card Logon_.
 ![PuTTY-CAC Certificate]({{site.baseurl}}/img/ssh-putty-cac-2.png){:style="float:left"}
 1. Once you select the certificate, you will see the certificate thumbprint displayed in PuTTY window.
 Click on '**Copy To Clipboard**' button to copy your PIV/CAC certificate's public key for server setup.
-You should paste this public key data into a text file and provide this public key to the server administrator for setting up your account on the server.
+You should paste this public key data into a text file and provide this public key to the administrators for setting up your account.
 The data will look similar to this.

     ```
         ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyPn2dShOFLBnMraiP2MnLU1hSDi9rqcA1ACmU8nvg/mgPW1lIsj0zELzn8CiioQ+Mx7LGM2yCIK+fpVPYJnFKj5jTxe5Gzz7q5u946w/8Ge+J8hghzxooB5WsUF2vF92iyvy16XmNVYFSEKTOrkIM4PAvhIKcNUcogBB+M+W1rFpsGXZYGrA1xAU3kbw0mbVSdAYq4cZlX0JobQpxypELH5WojKTJaK7EyAY2hOHCAMuJIlvhIXtAY1eG/NabyPiAcv+yxsBWq2xwA96a1iivsBxO8VWEb8YBzwt6NIDALyCF+Fg546BzOLnDgPW7jHEdOttUfEjLwa17nAteQk9t CAPI:05bf4653b3098a87b67816d81049f489d5b5ffb4